LAP Band Surgery in the Inland Empire

 Gastric band options: LAP Band & Realize Band

 There are currently two FDA approved gastric band devices, the LAP Band and the Realize Band.
-Both work in essentially the same way, but vary slightly in their adjustability, making the LAP Band a better fit for some patients and the Realize Band better for others.
+Both work in essentially the same way, but vary slightly in their adjustability, making the LAP Band a better fit (pun intended!) for some patients and the Realize Band better for others.
 Our bariatric surgeons at Surgical Arts of Inland Empire are experienced with both types of gastric bands and can help you understand the two options during a personal consultation.

 Benefits of adjustable gastric banding